 Section 7.3 Composition of the Board of Directors.
-The board of directors shall consist of nineteen (19) board members elected by the Sectors as follows:
+The board of directors shall consist of nineteen (19) board members, seventeen (17) of the board members are elected by the Industry Sectors as follows:

 (a).
-Three (3) directors from the Transmission System Operators
+Three (3) directors from the Transmission System Operators Sector;